samsara/samsara/clients/logger/README.md

-### Appender XML Settings
+### SamsaraAppender XML Settings

-In the above logback.xml and log4j2.xml files, the *apiUrl* property is needed for the Appender xml tag.
+In the above logback.xml and log4j2.xml files, the *apiUrl* property is needed for the SamsaraAppender xml tag.
-The following table shows all the available configurable properties for the Appender xml tag.
+The following table shows all the available configurable properties for the SamsaraAppender xml tag.

 |Appender Property | Default Value | Description |
 |-------------------------|---------------|-------------|